-Insurance; • Federal, state, local, or private pension plans;
+• Federal, state, local, or private pension plans;

-Annuities or other retirement benefit programs, insurance policies, disability or death benefits, or other similar types of periodic receipts; or third party-generated documentation.
+• Annuities or other retirement benefit programs, insurance policies, disability or death benefits, or other similar types of periodic receipts; or the income amount.
+HACA will verify the appropriate COLA or current rate of interest from a public source or through tenant-provided, third party-generated documentation.
 If no such verification is available, then HACA will obtain third-party verification of income amounts in order to calculate the change in income for the source.